-A fiduciary is a person or institution that you grant the power to act on your behalf, or to administer your affairs according to your wishes.
+A fiduciary is a person or institution granted the power to act on your behalf, or to administer your affairs according to your wishes.
 Fiduciary duty is a fiduciary's legal obligation to act on your behalf in good faith.
-In your estate plan, you will likely have several people or institutions that fall under the category of fiduciary.
+In your estate plan, several people or institutions will likely fall under the category of fiduciary.